Sasi046/M1_Application_PastryShopBillingSystem/Requirements/README.md

    * 'w' - initially we are in trouble
    * 'o' - will known each and everyone's problem
    * 'T' - being a lot of users

+##Detail requirements

+High Level Requirements:

+HLR1-	System Shall be able to add or edit at any time-Implemented HLR2-	User shall add account-Implemented
+HLR3-	User shall to search account-Implemented
+HLR4-	Due amount to be paid is shown as negative balance-Implemented

+Low level Requirements:

+LLR1-	User can save address, name, payment, date-Implemented LLR2-	System Shall be able to Exit-Implemented